-The InvestOne accounting system is an interactive FIT MF system with master data files that are updated when entries are posted.
+The InvestOne accounting system, a FIT MF environment prior to January 21, 2022 and subsequently a distributed JET environment, is an interactive system with master data files that are updated when entries are posted.
 End-of-day processes perform maintenance to the data files and data backups.
 ISS support personnel complete the Production Control Daily Checklist to verify the successful completion of end-of-day processes.
 Data entry error checking and input screen designs help ensure that the data entered by the users is accurate and complete.
 The error checks include verification of entered data based on predetermined values and ranges.
 Errors detected by the system are rejected immediately and must be corrected before the transaction is permitted to update the master data tables.